MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models.md

    print(r.json())
     ```

+> **NOTE**: You can find your subscription ID in the Overview page of your Databricks workspace or OpenAI resource on Azure Portal.

 2. In a new cell, run the following code to use your customized model in a chat completion call:

     ```python